-- (III) The Secret Service has not met its Burden pursuant to Sec.
-6(4) and 6(5) of the JFK statute, or proving that release of these names compromises an understanding of confidentiality, and/or reveals a protective measure currently utilized by the Secret Service. - A. It is well publicized that SS obtains info from mental health community.
-The general cooperation is known and supported by the mental health community. - 1.
-Robert Bouck's Testimony before the Warren Commission - 2.
-Interviews of SS Agents before HSCA - 3.
-Publications of the Service in conjunction with the mental health community. - 4 John Warrington file - 5.
-In certain instances, newspaper accounts. - B. What may not be known is which doctors told what about which patients.
-But the Review Board is not releasing this type of information.
+- III.
+The Secret Service has not met its Burden pursuant to Sec.
+6(4) and 6(5) of the JFK statute, of proving that release of these names compromises an understanding of confidentiality, and/or reveals a protective measure currently utilized by the Secret Service. - A. It is well publicized that SS obtains info from mental health community.
+The general cooperation is known and supported by the mental health community.